tildelowengrimm/documentation/gpg/smartcard-keygen.md

 What keysize do you want?
 (2048)
 ~~~~~

 GPG's suggested default is 2048 bits.
 With crypto keys, bigger is always more secure, so your gut reaction should be to pick 4096 bits.
-Unfortunately, may smartcards don't support keys larger than 3072 bits, so let's pick that size.
+Unfortunately, many smartcards don't support keys larger than 3072 bits, so let's pick that size.
 There's no very good reason for that particular limit, but that's definitely what it is.

 You may be wondering why we're going to all this trouble to generate this key on a computer rather than on the smartcard itself.
 If we generate the key on a computer first, then we can keep a backup on removable media.
 If your smart card later gets left on a bus or run over by one, you have a backup.
 You can copy it to a new smartcard and pick up where you left off.